darth-veitcher/nswrap/README.md

 it will be called with all of its parameters converted to their Go type equivalents.
-User-defined callbacks are registered by calling a function with the method name in TitleCase + `Callback`, so in the example above, you would call `ns.CentralManagerDidUpdateStateCallback(...)` with the name of your callback function to register to receive notifications when your central manager updates its state.
+User-defined callbacks are registered by calling a function with the method name in TitleCase + `Callback`, so in the example above, if your delegate was named `del`, you would call `del.CentralManagerDidUpdateStateCallback(...)` with the name of your callback function to register to receive notifications when your central manager updates its state.